 Long-Lasting Benefits of Densified Activated Sludge

-- Since startup, the facility has achieved superior settling with SVIs averaging 60 mL/g.
+- Since startup, the facility has achieved superior settling with sludge volume indexes (SVIs) averaging 60 mL/g, within the range described as densified activated sludge (DAS).

-- Future upgrades may increase the capacity to 25 mgd (56% increase) without building new bioreactors due to densification, which translates to a potential savings of approximately $30 million.
+- Future upgrades may increase the capacity to 20 mgd without building new bioreactors due to densification, which translates to a potential savings of approximately $30 million.

-In 2015, Hazen designed retrofits to Crooked Creek’s Oxidation Ditch 3 (OD3) to improve performance and prepare for future plant upgrades.
-The reconfigured OD3 consisted of an anaerobic zone at the front of the facility followed by an extended aerobic zone.
-These changes, combined with a high proportion of readily biodegradable carbon in the facility’s influent, provided ideal conditions for phosphorus uptake and fostered a strong population of Phosphorus Accumulating Organisms (PAOs).
-After the upgrades, Crooked Creek consistently achieved SVIs between 50-80 mL/g, which is in the range described as Densified Activated Sludge (DAS).
+In 2015, Hazen designed retrofits to Oxidation Ditch 3 (OD3) at the Crooked Creek Water Reclamation Facility (WRF) in Gwinnett County, GA to improve performance and prepare for future plant upgrades.
+The reconfigured OD3 consisted of an anaerobic zone at the front followed by an extended aerobic zone.
+These changes, combined with the high proportion of readily biodegradable carbon in the facility’s influent, provided ideal conditions for phosphorus uptake and fostered a strong population of phosphorus-accumulating organisms (PAOs).
+After the upgrades, Crooked Creek consistently achieved SVIs between 50-80 mL/g, which is in the range described as densified activated sludge (DAS).

-These favorable settling characteristics were then incorporated into design of secondary treatment upgrades to expand Crooked Creek to 16 mgd-max-month capacity.
+These favorable settling characteristics were then incorporated into the design of secondary treatment upgrades to expand Crooked Creek to 16 mgd-max-month capacity.
 The upgrades to OD3 offered evidence that a staged anaerobic zone to provide high-food-to-microorganism contact, followed by an extended aerobic zone to create feast-famine conditions, results in excellent settleability.
-These elements were incorporated into Hazen’s design of the Biological Reactor Basins (BRBs) for the upgraded facility.
+These elements were incorporated into Hazen’s design of the biological reactor basins (BRBs) for the upgraded facility.

 The BRBs were designed with a long